 My work is often inspired by nature’s geometry, structure and textures.
 As if writing music could begin by staring with a magnifying glass at nature’s elements: water-gas-rock formations-chemical reactions, creating from these images a series of abstract landscapes.

 Frequently my pieces start abruptly as if the music has been going on for a while; there is no introduction, no development, just the most condensed version of the untransformed material.
-There is a dramatic quality to this approach.
-Whether the works themselves, or the shifts from section to section in a single piece are spare or complex, I am looking to evoke something that is, in it’s own right complete.
 Music is color, texture and rhythm and the live instrumentalists create the alchemy.

 Since 2000, I have become particularly interested in the way our artistic traditions are evolving through the integration of electronic and digital tools.
-As a composer who wrote solely for acoustic instruments for 25 years, I come to this exploration from an artistic place that is firmly rooted in the acoustic musical tradition yet, I notice that the overall landscape of my music and the minutiae of its textures are progressively changing with the addition of electronics.
+As a composer who wrote solely for acoustic instruments for 25 years, I come to this exploration from an artistic place that is firmly rooted in the acoustic musical tradition and I notice that the overall landscape of my music is progressively changing with the addition of electronics.

-While I continue to compose concert works with the abstraction freedom that pure concert music allows us to experience, I have also been immersing myself in collaborative mixed media works in Dance Theatre and Music Theatre.
-I am interested in a deep exploration of Instrumental Theatre as a “ total immersive experience,” which I define as the juxtaposition of live music, physical presence and actions on stage, live processing of sound, interactive video, and audience participation.
+I continue to compose concert works with the abstraction freedom that pure concert music allows us to experience, I have also been immersing myself in collaborative mixed media works in Dance Theatre and Music Theatre.
+I am interested in a deep exploration of Instrumental Theatre as a “immersive experience,” which I define as the juxtaposition of live music, physical presence and actions on stage, live processing of sound, interactive video, and at times, audience participation.

-The world we live in is complex—rich and disconcerting, inspiring and horrifying.
-I do not try to make an aesthetic experience of this reality—but it is my source of inspiration.
-As an artist, I constantly question if the aesthetic paradigm of an immersive experience can be relevant, provocative and ultimately restorative for the audience.
+The world we live in is complex—rich and disconcerting, inspiring and at times horrifying.
+I do not try to make an aesthetic experience of this reality in my new media exploration—but it is my source of inspiration.